Bradford’s Shaun Doherty dreams of following in his father’s footsteps by becoming a British champion.

 Edmonds had won 11 of his previous 15 fights, in-cluding a stoppage against Bradford’s Jamil Hussain in 2007.

-Doherty still has some way to go to emulate the success of father John, who etched his name in Bradford sporting folklore by winning the domestic super-featherweight title on three occasions during the 1980s.
+Doherty still has some way to go to emulate the success of father John, who etched his name in Bradford sporting folklore by winning the domestic super-featherweight title on three occasions during

 But his hopes are in good hands – Doherty’s old man is now training him at Huggy’s Gym in the city centre.